Rafit77/JIMU-control/docs/media/screenshots/README.md

 # Screenshots

-Add real screenshots here and keep the filenames referenced by `README.md`.
+Real screenshots here and keep the filenames referenced by `README.md`.